yezyilomo/state-pool/README.md

 })
 ```

-You can also return a new state instead of changing it i.e
+You could also return a new state instead of changing it i.e

 ```js
 updateUser(function(user){